conanmoon/my_projects/README.md

-### This is my project folder for CodeStates Data Science Boot Camp
+# CodeStates Data Science Boot Camp Project Folder

 calculatorpackage - a script to perform a certain calculation